 Blewett Elementary School is a rural school seven kilometres from Nelson, BC in School District 8 (Kootenay Lake).
-There are 103 learners in grades K to 6 in the 22/23 school year.
-There are five active classrooms, eight teachers, four education assistants, one clerical, one principal and one custodian.
-The school grounds are set in nature and the building is old but in good condition.
+There are 97 learners in grades K to 6 in the 24/25 school year.
+There are five active classrooms, eight teachers, two education assistants, one clerical, one principal and one custodian.
+The school grounds are set in nature and the building is old but in good condition and looking better each year with our projects to indigenize and revitalize our school.